stevenzhang070302/buzzdb_vectorDB/README.md

 # BuzzDB_VectorDB

+Currently Still in progress - A lot of bug fixes!!

 ## Overview

 BuzzDB_VectorDB is a high-performance, scalable vector database implemented in C++.
 It is designed to support high-dimensional vector operations essential for Large Language Models (LLMs) and AI applications.
 Leveraging advanced data structures like KD-trees, it provides efficient storage, indexing, and querying capabilities.